 iOS 17: Top new features and upgrades

-- The Check-in feature lets family and friends automatically know when you've made it home safely.
+- The Check-in feature that's now part of iOS 17 Messages lets family and friends automatically know when you've made it home safely.
 This can also notify people if you've hit a hurdle, with information like battery level and the route you've taken.

-- AirDrop is getting an upgrade called NameDrop, which lets you share information, files and kickstart SharePlay experiences by bumping two iPhones together.
+- iOS 17 AirDrop gets an upgrade called NameDrop, which lets you share information, files and kickstart SharePlay experiences by bumping two iPhones together.

-- The Journal app is coming to iPhone this year, with personalized suggestions and writing prompts to help you document what you've done and where you've been.
+- The Journal app isn't part of the upcoming release, instead arriving as part of an update later this year.
+(See what other iOS 17 features didn't appear in the initial release.)
+When the Journal app arrives, it will offer personalized suggestions and writing prompts to help you document what you've done and where you've been.

-- The "Hey Siri" command will soon just be "Siri", and Apple's voice assistant will soon support back-to-back commands without saying the wake word multiple times.
+- The "Hey Siri" command is now just "Siri."
+Other iOS 17 Siri changes allow Apple's voice assistant to recognize back-to-back commands without making you say the wake word multiple times.

-- Apple Maps will soon support Offline downloads, so you can get around without a live internet connection
+- Apple Maps now supports Offline downloads, so you can get around without a live internet connection

 iOS 17: Supported devices